peteroupc/peteroupc.github.io/bernapprox.md

 - $f$ has only a finite number of continuous derivatives on the half-open interval (0, 1], _and_
 - the rational function's denominator has no root that is a complex number whose real part is between 0 and 1 (Borwein 1979, theorem 29)[^27].

 Worth discussing are the approximating rational functions studied in Zhang and Liu (2022)[^29] and Themistoclakis and Van Barel (2024)[^30].
-In the latter paper, though, it might be a bit difficult to glean error estimates of the kind given in the second table in the section "Approximations on the Closed Unit Interval", earlier in the present article.
+In the latter paper, though, it might be a bit difficult to infer error estimates of the kind given in the second table in the section "Approximations on the Closed Unit Interval", earlier in the present article.
 I seek help on that.

 <a id=Request_for_Additional_Methods></a>